mytv1/blockchain_go/README.md

 ```

 * simplebc : executed file.
-May be you've built it with `make build` on install section above
+You can build it with `make build` above.
 * config.json : information about your network.
 * samples (optional) : contains commands to a node.
-You can send command to a node by tcp to request it add a block, or print its own blockchain as you saw in part 1
+You can send command to a node via tcp to request it to add a block, or print its own blockchain as you saw in part 1

-config.json on each node will look like below :
+`config.json` of each node will look like below :

 ```shell
 # configuration snippets #